 Benefits (Covered Services) Medically Necessary services and supplies you are entitled to receive pursuant to the Contract.
 BlueCard® Service Area The United States, Commonwealth of Puerto Rico, and U.S. Virgin Islands.
 Brand Drugs Drugs that are FDA-approved after a new drug application and/or registered under a brand or trade name by its manufacturer.
 Calendar Year The 12-month consecutive period beginning on January 1 and ending on December 31 of the same year.
 Care Coordination Organized, information-driven patient care activities intended to facilitate the appropriate responses to a Member's healthcare needs across the continuum of care.
 Care Coordinator An individual within a provider organization who facilitates Care Coordination for patients.
 Care Coordinator Fee A fixed amount paid by a Blue Cross and/or Blue Shield Licensee to providers periodically for Care Coordination under a Value-Based Program.
 Claims Administrator The claims payor designated by the Employer to adjudicate claims and provide other services as mutually agreed.
 Blue Shield of California has been designated the Claims Administrator.
 Coinsurance The percentage amount that a Member is required to pay for Covered Services after meeting any applicable Deductible.
-Continuous Nursing Nursing care provided on a continuous hourly basis, rather Services than intermittent home visits for Members enrolled in a Hospice Program.
+Continuous Nursing Services Nursing care provided on a continuous hourly basis, rather than intermittent home visits for Members enrolled in a Hospice Program.
 Continuous home care can be provided by a registered or licensed vocational nurse, but is only available for brief periods of crisis and only as necessary to maintain the terminally ill patient at home.
-Hospice Program.
-Continuous home care can be provided by a registered or licensed vocational nurse, but is only available for brief periods of crisis and only as necessary to maintain the Services Hospice Program.
-Continuous home care can be provided by a registered or licensed vocational nurse, but is only available for brief periods of crisis and only as necessary to maintain the terminally ill patient at home.
-The specific dollar amount that a Member is required to pay for Covered Services after meeting any applicable
+Copayment The specific dollar amount that a Member is required to pay for Covered Services after meeting any applicable Deductible.
+Cost Share Any applicable Deductibles, Copayment, and Coinsurance.
+Covered Services (Benefits) Medically Necessary services and supplies you are entitled to receive pursuant to the Contract.

-Deductible The Calendar Year amount you must pay for specific Covered Services before the Claims Administrator pays for Covered Services pursuant to the Contract.
-Dependent The spouse, Domestic Partner, or child of an eligible Employee, who is determined to be eligible.
-A spouse who is legally married to the Participant and who is not legally separated from the Participant.
-A Domestic Partner to the Participant who meets the definition of Domestic Partner as defined in this Benefit Booklet.
-A child who is the child of, adopted by, or in legal guardianship of the Participant, spouse, or Domestic Partner, and who is not covered as a Participant.
+The Calendar Year amount you must pay for specific Deductible Covered Services before the Claims Administrator pays for Covered Services pursuant to the Contract.
+The spouse, Domestic Partner, or child of an eligible Employee, who is determined to be eligible.
+A spouse who is legally married to the Participant and who is not legally separated from the Participant. • A Domestic Partner to the Participant who meets the definition of Domestic Partner as defined in this Benefit Booklet.
+A child who is the child of, adopted by, or in legal guardianship of the Participant, spouse, or Domestic Partner, and who is not covered as a Dependent Participant.
 A child includes any stepchild, child placed for adoption, or any other child for whom the Participant, spouse, or Domestic Partner has been appointed as a non-temporary legal guardian by a court of appropriate legal jurisdiction.
 A child is an individual less than 26 years of age.
 A child does not include any children of a Dependent child (grandchildren of the Participant, spouse, or Domestic Partner), unless the Participant, spouse, or Domestic Partner has adopted or is the legal guardian of the grandchild.
-Domestic Partner An individual who is personally related to the Participant by a domestic partnership that meets all the following requirements: • Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code; • The partners have chosen to share one another's lives in an intimate and committed relationship of mutual caring; • The partners are: • not currently married to someone else or a member of another domestic partnership, and • not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; • Both partners are capable of consenting to the domestic partnership; and
+An individual who is personally related to the Participant by a domestic partnership that meets all the following requirements: Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family • The partners have chosen to share one another's lives in an intimate and committed relationship of Domestic Partner mutual caring; The partners are: not currently married to someone else or a member of another domestic partnership, and o not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; Both partners are capable of consenting to the domestic partnership; and